Chase Freedom Unlimited Card Review: A Surprisingly Strong No-Fee Cash Back Card

 Chase Freedom Unlimited Credit Card Review

 The Chase Freedom Unlimited Credit Card is a great card to introduce someone to the benefits of using a credit card for your everyday purchases.
-Unlike other credit cards, it offers a straight 1.5% cash back across the board for every purchase making it easy to keep track, and all with no annual fee.
+New to the card is the ability to earn 5% back on all travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1.5% on all other purchases.
+In addition, earn 5% cash back on grocery store purchases (not including Target or Walmart purchases) on up to $12,000 spent in the first year.
 Then, one can add another card to their wallet down the line, like an Ultimate Rewards earning credit card, to amplify their rewards.

 Sign Up Bonus for the Chase Freedom Unlimited Card